MicrosoftDocs/Viva/Viva/connections/faqs-viva-connections-feed.md

 - **Engagement** - Ensure dynamic mix of content types within each bucket.

 One of the primary goals of the Feed is to give content publishers a reliable means of distributing important news and information.
-To keep them interested and coming back regularly we’re working to strike a balance between the engaging content they want (like from sites they are a member of or communities they follow) and the information they need (like SharePoint organizational news site and Viva Engage All Company posts).
+To keep them interested and coming back regularly we’re working to strike a balance between the engaging content they want (like from sites they're a member of, or communities they follow) and the information they need (like SharePoint organizational news site and Viva Engage All Company posts).
 To achieve this, we don’t rely on a pure chronological ranking.

 Over time, we plan on continuing to experiment with our ranking and to add new factors to the algorithm we use.
-We will be moving over to a machine learning model that is optimized for user engagement while preserving the ability for organizations to lift important content that is recent to the top of users Feeds.
+We'll be moving over to a machine learning model that is optimized for user engagement while preserving the ability for organizations to lift important content that is recent to the top of users Feeds.
 [Learn more about the different controls that can be used to influence the rank of content](#what-are-the-available-controls-to-influence-content-in-the-feed).

 The content in the Feed is personalized for each user based on their memberships and permissions.
 We always restrict what content the user sees to content they have permissions to view.
 In addition to any org-wide memberships, we’ll include content from SharePoint sites and Viva Engage communities the user is optionally a member of.
 The goal of having a fresh, dynamic, and engaging Feed to keep them coming back.